Rapidly deploying on-device eye tracking by distilling visual foundation models: Related Work

 To address data acquisition and label quality challenges, synthetic data and domain adaptation methods have gained interest in recent years.
 Synthetic eye images~\cite{porta2019u2eyes,wood2016learning} can be generated at scale, covering subject diversity and imaging conditions that are impractical to capture with calibrated ground truth~\cite{lin2025digitally}.
-Yet, the synthetic-to-real domain gap limits transfer performance, capping accuracy when training relies primarily on rendered data.
+Yet, the synthetic-to-real domain gap limits transfer performance, which caps accuracy when training relies solely on rendered data.
 Domain adaptation offers a complementary strategy to bridge the synthetic-to-real gap~\cite{shrivastava2017learning, wood2016learning, nguyen2024deep, wood2015rendering, li2022eyenerf, kim2019nvgaze}.
-Most recently, self-supervised learning has emerged as a promising technique to train encoders with unlabeled data, significantly improving cross-domain generalization~\cite{xu2019self, albuquerque2020improving}.
+More recently, self-supervised learning has emerged as a paradigm for training encoders on unlabeled data, improving cross-domain generalization~\cite{xu2019self, albuquerque2020improving}.